Professional Reviews

 VPNTunnel Servers & IP Addresses

-VPNTunnel has 150+ in 25+ countries, which pales in comparison to top providers like ExpressVPN (3,000+ in 90+ countries) and ProtonVPN (1,900+ servers in 60+ countries).
+VPNTunnel has 150+ in 32 countries, which pales in comparison to top providers like ExpressVPN (servers in 105 countries) and Surfshark (3,200+ servers in 100 countries).
 While VPNTunnel has servers in most parts of the world, its small server count means you’re likely to deal with overcrowded servers, which will cause big slowdowns.

 VPNTunnel allows torrenting on servers in 20+ countries, so it might be difficult to find and connect to a nearby server to get fast downloads.
 Most top VPNs provide much better P2P support, including torrenting on servers in more countries.

-VPNTunnel has dedicated streaming servers for BBC iPlayer and Netflix in the US — my colleague in the UK confirmed that the BBC iPlayer servers work, but my colleague in the US said the Netflix servers never worked for him.
-If you want a VPN with dedicated streaming servers, I recommend CyberGhost VPN since it has servers in 10+ countries that work with 50+ streaming services (including Netflix and BBC iPlayer).
+VPNTunnel has dedicated streaming servers for BBC iPlayer in the UK and Netflix in the US — my colleague in the UK confirmed that the BBC iPlayer servers work, and my colleague in the US said the Netflix servers always worked for him, too.
+If you want a VPN with dedicated streaming servers, I recommend CyberGhost VPN since it has servers in 20+ countries that work with 50+ streaming services (including Netflix and BBC iPlayer).

 Overall, VPNTunnel allows torrenting on most servers, but its server network is too small compared to other top providers.
-It also has dedicated streaming servers for BBC iPlayer and Netflix, but the Netflix servers don’t work.
+It also has dedicated streaming servers for BBC iPlayer and Netflix.

 VPNTunnel Streaming & Torrenting

-VPNTunnel is pretty bad for streaming — while it works with HBO Max and BBC iPlayer, it can’t access Netflix, Amazon Prime, and Disney+.
+VPNTunnel is pretty bad for streaming — while it works with Max, Netflix, and BBC iPlayer (confirmed by my UK colleague), it’s not compatible with Amazon Prime, or Disney+, as well as many other streaming services.

-If you’re looking for a really good streaming VPN, I recommend ExpressVPN — it consistently works with Netflix and can also access 65+ other streaming apps.
+If you’re looking for a really good streaming VPN, I recommend ExpressVPN — it consistently works with Amazon Prime and Disney+ and it’s also compatible with 100+ other streaming apps.

 VPNTunnel Streaming & Torrenting